🎨 HTML-CSS

 What happens when things don't work well.
 What happens when the user puts the wrong thing in a field?

-πŸ§‘πŸΏβ€πŸ’»πŸ’¬ Trainee: do you mean validation?
+πŸ§‘πŸΏβ€πŸ’»πŸ’¬ Trainee: Do you mean validation?
 Don’t we need JavaScript for that?

-πŸ§‘πŸΎβ€πŸ’»πŸ’¬ Mentor: we’ll learn about validation with JavaScript later on, but there’s actually a lot of validation built in to HTML.
+πŸ§‘πŸΎβ€πŸ’»πŸ’¬ Mentor: We’ll learn about validation with JavaScript later on, but there’s actually a lot of validation built in to HTML.
 For example, if you put a required attribute on a field, the browser will not let you submit the form until you fill in that field.
 That’s validation: it checks against rules and rejects the data if it doesn’t meet the rules.

 πŸ§‘πŸΏβ€πŸ’»πŸ’¬ Trainee: But then aren't all form elements validation?